Sexpionage: Cynthia – Britain

 Amy Thorpe Pack was an American who married a senior British diplomat and began extramarital affairs upon finding her marriage passionless.
 She volunteered her services to MI6 while living with her husband in Warsaw in 1937.
 In Warsaw, she seduced a Polish Foreign Ministry Official eliciting from him Poland's plans regarding how to deal with Hitler and Stalin.
 Following this, she learned from another Polish official that some Polish mathematicians had started cracking the German Enigma Ciphers.
 Later, in Czechoslovakia, she discovered the German plans to invade Czechoslovakia.
 After a colorless stint of boredom at a posting in Santiago, Chile, Pack separated from her husband and went to New York City in 1941, when William Stephenson, then an MI6 chief of station, contacted her and asked her to infiltrate embassies in Washington, D.C.
 Realizing her motivation was a lust for danger and excitement, Stephenson gave her the code name Cynthia, after a long-lost love.
 Pack then seduced the chief of station for Italian military intelligence and acquired the Italian navy cipher.
 Beginning in early 1942, Pack posed as a pro-Vichy journalist and got Charles Brousse, the Vichy French embassy's press attaché and a Vichy politician, to fall in love with her and agree to work as an OSS asset.
 In a near six-hour night burglary operation, Pack and Brousse let an OSS safecracker into the embassy to carry away the Vichy code books for photographing, and at one point Pack undressed to cover for the operation by deceiving a suspicious night guard.
 After the operation for the Vichy codes, Pack retired from espionage because she fell in love with Brousse.

 Commander Courtney Affair – Soviet Union

 Commander Anthony Courtney was a "tough and opinionated former naval officer and Member of Parliament who denounced the government of the day and the Foreign Office for softness in permitting Soviet and Iron Curtain diplomats to abuse their privileges for espionage purposes."
-The Commander spoke fluent Russian and in 1961 he went to bed with his Intourist guide, Zinaida Grigorievna Volkova, who was in fact a regular KGB seductress, and KGB photographers captured it.
-The KGB tried to blackmail Courtney into ending his Parliamentary tirades, though he refused, and they circulated the pictures to other members of parliament and business associates.
+The Commander spoke fluent Russian, and in 1961 he went to bed with his Intourist guide, Zinaida Grigorievna Volkova, who was in fact a regular KGB seductress, and KGB photographers captured their intimate activity.
+The KGB tried to blackmail Courtney into ending his Parliamentary tirades, though he refused; and they circulated the pictures to other members of Parliament and business associates.
 Furthermore, Private Eye, a London satirical journal, obtained the photos and published them.
 Courtney lost his seat in the following election.